sourabh48/Generating-Signed-APK/README.md

 # Generating-Signed-APK

-Android requires that all apps be digitally signed with a certificate before they can be installed, so to distribute your Android application via [Google Play store](https://play.google.com/store), you'll need to generate a signed release APK.
+Android requires that all apps be digitally signed with a certificate before they can be installed, so to distribute the Android application via [Google Play store](https://play.google.com/store), a signed release APK is needed.

 ## Installation